• Skip to primary navigation

 Also, pinch and close the endings.

 Transfer to the prepared baking sheet and repeat with the other nine pieces of dough.
 Let rest at room temperature for 40-45 minutes until they have doubled.
-Then brush the buns with egg wash and bake.
+Then, either use a traditional egg wash or explore egg wash substitutes for different options to brush the buns before baking.

 Remove from the oven, brush with melted butter, and cover with a clean and dry kitchen towel for 20 minutes.